goomcoom/vuex-module-maker/readme.md

 ### Getters

-The getter names are created from the instructions' keys (or the `state_name` option when supplied).
+The getter names are created from the instructions' keys.
 The names are converted to camel case and prefixed with 'get' by default.
 The getter name can be overwritten by passing a `getter_name` option.
-If you would like to control how the names are generated, see the [config](#config) section.

-If you don't want the getter to be created from the instruction you can pass a `set_getter` option as a `false`, this does not affect the creation of the state or mutation.
+> See the [config](#config-naming) section for details on changing the naming rules.

-The generated getters follow a similar pattern – if the state property is `null` return the default value otherwise return the state property.
+The default getters follow the same pattern – if the state property is `null` return the default value otherwise return the state property.
 No other checks are done because we assume that all state manipulations are done through their respective mutations – the value is either valid or `null`.
 The default value that is returned is dependent on the type set in the instruction, see the [available types](#available-types) section.
 The default value can also be manually set using the `default_value` option where that value will be returned without any alterations when the state value is `null`.

+> See the [config](#config-types) section for details on changing the default values.

 If you would like to specify the getter that should be used you can provide the getter function as the `getter` option.

+> See the [config](#config-types) section for details on changing the getters used.

+If you don't want the getter to be created from the instruction you can pass a `set_getter` option as a `false`, this does not affect the creation of the state or mutation.

-Any getters passed through the `template.getters` object are added as is, no alterations are made.
+Any getters passed through the `template.getters` object are added as is.

 ```javascript
 const template = {